Formal Analysis and Supply Chain Security for Agentic AI Skills: Related Work

 \paragraph{Industry tools.} Snyk's agent-scan~\cite{snyk2026}, built on the acquired Invariant Labs technology, combines LLM-as-judge with hand-crafted rules.
 It reports 90--100\% recall on 100~benign skills but provides no formal soundness guarantee; LLM judges are themselves susceptible to adversarial inputs~\cite{maltool2026}.
 Cisco's skill-scanner~\cite{ciscoscanner2026} uses YARA patterns and regex-based signature detection, explicitly acknowledging that ``no findings does not mean no risk.''
 ToolShield~\cite{toolshield2026} achieves a 30\% reduction in attack success rate through behavioral heuristics.
 MCPShield~\cite{mcpshield2026} introduces \texttt{mcp.lock.json} with SHA-512 hashes for tamper detection, but performs no behavioral analysis or capability verification.

-\paragraph{Academic work.} Park et al.~\cite{agentskillswild2026} scanned 42{,}447 skills and found 26.1\% vulnerable; their SkillScan tool achieves 86.7\% precision.
+\paragraph{Academic work.} Liu et al.~\cite{agentskillswild2026} scanned 42{,}447 skills and found 26.1\% vulnerable; their SkillScan tool achieves 86.7\% precision.
 A second large-scale study~\cite{maliciousagentskills2026} corroborated these findings across 98{,}380 skills.
-MalTool~\cite{maltool2026} catalogued 6{,}487 malicious tools.
+MalTool~\cite{maltool2026} synthesised 1{,}300 standalone malicious tools and 5{,}727 tools with embedded malicious behaviours.
 MCP-ITP~\cite{mcpitp2026} and MCPTox~\cite{mcptox2025} focus specifically on tool poisoning attacks within the Model Context Protocol, demonstrating automated implicit poisoning and benchmarking real-world MCP server vulnerabilities respectively.
 NEST~\cite{nest2026} reveals that LLMs can encode information steganographically within chain-of-thought reasoning, motivating our information flow analysis: a skill that appears to produce benign output may embed exfiltrated data in its reasoning trace.
 CIBER~\cite{ciber2026} demonstrates the ``NL Disguise'' attack on code interpreter environments, where natural-language instructions bypass security filters---a class of attack that pure heuristic scanners cannot reliably detect.
-The ``Towards Verifiably Safe Tool Use'' paper~\cite{verifiabletooluse2026} is the closest academic work to our approach, proposing Alloy-based modeling of tool safety in a four-page ICSE-NIER vision paper without implementation or evaluation.
+The ``Towards Verifiably Safe Tool Use'' paper~\cite{verifiabletooluse2026} is the closest academic work to our approach, proposing STPA-based modeling of tool safety in a four-page ICSE-NIER vision paper without implementation or evaluation.

 \textsc{SkillFortify} differs from all prior work in providing \emph{formal guarantees}: a sound analysis (Theorem~\ref{thm:analysis-soundness}), a capability confinement proof (Theorem~\ref{thm:capability-confinement}), and a resolution correctness proof (Theorem~\ref{thm:resolution-soundness}).
 Additionally, \textsc{SkillFortify} is the first tool to provide dependency graph analysis, lockfile semantics, and trust scoring for agent skills.